alihassanijr/CS541-ComputerGraphics/projG/README.md

 All we did was either read triangles, or generate our own, which was relatively easy, because we could define shapes out of said triangles and move them around, apply transformations to them, ultimately generating our own custom-made dog.

-OpenGL made us learn a lot, but in this project, we're going to learn a different set of concepts that are (mostly) specific to
+In this project, we're going to learn a different set of concepts that are (mostly) specific to NVIDIA GPUs.
-NVIDIA GPUs.

 NVIDIA introduced CUDA in 2005-2006, a new API and programming model that allowed programmers to take advantage of the GPUs'